arnemart/jsconf2k14/slides.md

 ~I have no idea what I'm doing

 > By watching this presentation you implicitly agree that you will never
-> use code or techniques that you see in production
+> use any code, techniques, concepts or idioms contained herein for anything
+> resembling actual "work".

-> I have no knowledge of how things like this should actually be done
+> I have no knowledge or education about how things like this should actually
-> And I have never done anything like this in production code
+> be done, and I have never done anything like this in production code.
 > But that is part of the fun!
 Try to figure out how to solve
-> interesting problems in interesting ways, make your own path
+> interesting problems in interesting ways, make your own path.

 > When I write fun code that will never end up in production,
 > I rarely write comments, I rarely handle errors well (or at all),
 > and I never consider "production" issues.
-If I can solve a problem
+If I can save two lines by
-> using an eval() I will do so without shame.
+> using an eval() I will do so without hesitation.

 ----

 ~

 # wtf is a befunge